vasilisgee/api-doci/README.md

-# APIdoki - API Documentation Hub
+# APIdoci - API Documentation Hub

 APIdoci is an API documentation hub with login-gated ReDoc, built on Next.js App Router.